tobiaskortus/covid19-search/processing/README.md

   <img width=40% src="../doc/property_graph.png">
 </p>

-**Fig 5:**
+**Fig 5:** Relations of the graph database nodes used in order to create the metadata property graph

 ### Model Creation

 The creation of the metadata property graph is performed in parralel as described previously for the document- and inverted index using an modified `process_chunk` function.
-For each file given in a chunk the document title, the journal name and the authors are determined using the utility functions as described in the [CORD-19 Preprocessing]() section.
+For each file given in a chunk, the document title, the journal name and the authors are determined using the utility functions as described in the [CORD-19 Preprocessing]() section.
 Each of these fields are checked for `None` values which are replaces by the string literal `undefined` in order to provide a valid data format for the Neo4j database.
-In a final step the given values are added in form of the previously described data object.
+In a final step the given values are added to the nep4j database using the relations model as described previously.

 ## References:
 [1] Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schütze.
 2008.
 Introduction to Information Retrieval.
 Cambridge University Press, USA.